MAXMEISTER747/ARDUINO-RICKROLL/README.md

 # ARDUINO-RICKROLL
 Rickroll people by plugging your arduino into their computer

-To use this, simply download the folder you want and put it in your arduino items folder, then open the arduino IDE and open this folder and file.
+To use this, simply download and put in your arduino projects folder, then open the arduino IDE and open the folder and file that you want.
 Click upload and unplug the arduino.
-Then go rickroll some people.
+Now go rickroll some people.

 # Windows CMD
 Uses the Win+R run menu then opens the link